Black Lace: Chart success (1981–1987)

-Black Lace also participated in the recording of the UK No. 1 hit "You'll Never Walk Alone" as part of the charity ensemble, The Crowd (which included members of 10cc, Thin Lizzy, Motörhead, The Hollies, Argent, The Who, The Nolans, The Searchers, Smokie, Gerry and the Pacemakers, plus many more) to raise funds for the families of the victims of the Bradford City stadium fire.
+Black Lace also participated in the recording of the UK No. 1 hit "You'll Never Walk Alone" as part of the charity ensemble The Crowd, which included members of 10cc, Thin Lizzy, Motörhead, The Hollies, Argent, The Who, The Nolans, The Searchers, Smokie, Gerry and the Pacemakers, plus many more, to raise funds for the families of the victims of the Bradford City stadium fire.

-Black Lace's second album Party Party 2 was released for Christmas 1985, and television appearances included The Old Grey Whistle Test, 3-2-1, ITV Telethon, Miss Yorkshire Television, International Disco Dance Championship, Pebble Mill at One and the Top of the Pops Christmas Special.
+Black Lace's second album, Party Party 2, was released for Christmas 1985, and television appearances included The Old Grey Whistle Test, 3-2-1, ITV Telethon, Miss Yorkshire Television, International Disco Dance Championship, Pebble Mill at One and the Top of the Pops Christmas Special.
 Because of such a demanding work schedule, Barton and Routh found it necessary to charter a private aircraft to meet the deadlines, but the band's success led to a tax demand in excess of £100,000.

 In 1986, Routh stepped back from publicly performing with Black Lace after a court case resulting from his relationship with an under-age girl.
-He was replaced by Dene Michael Betteridge (also known as Michael Dene, as well Dene Michael).
+He was replaced by Dene Michael Betteridge (also known as Michael Dene, as well as Dene Michael).

-Another single, "Wig Wam Bam", (featuring Barton, Routh and Betteridge) reached No. 63 in the UK chart, but "Viva La Mexico", which was released to capitalise on the 1986 FIFA World Cup football competition, flopped when England were knocked out.
+Another single, "Wig Wam Bam", featuring Barton, Routh and Betteridge reached No. 63 in the UK chart, but "Viva La Mexico", which was released to capitalise on the 1986 FIFA World Cup football competition, flopped when England were knocked out.
 Black Lace (Barton and Betteridge) appeared as themselves in the 1987 film Rita, Sue and Bob Too performing "Gang Bang", which had been recorded by Barton and Routh the previous year.
 The pair were also immortalised as caricatures in the TV show Spitting Image and the hit single "The Chicken Song".
 The band had a UK hit with their album Party Crazy.

 Later career (1987–2023)

-September 1987 saw a switch round: Routh returned 'full-time' with the band, now using the name Colin Gibb.
-Barton left to join Smokie.
-Dene Michael Betteridge became a full-time member of Black Lace, and he and Gibb released the single "Jammin' the Sixties" under the name Barracuda.
+September 1987 saw Routh return to the band full time, now using the name Colin Gibb, while Barton left to join Smokie.
+Dene Michael Betteridge was retained, and he and Gibb released the single "Jammin' the Sixties" under the name Barracuda.
 The record was BBC Radio One's Record of the Week, but it failed to chart.

-A summer season at the Blackpool Tower followed in 1989 and 1990, plus performances at the BBC Radio One Roadshow in the town, along with the release of the single "I Am The Music Man" which peaked at No. 52 in the UK.
+Summer seasons at the Blackpool Tower followed in 1989 and 1990, plus performances at the BBC Radio One Roadshow in the town, alongside the release of the single "I Am The Music Man", which peaked at No. 52 in the UK.

-In 1991, Betteridge was replaced by Rob Hopcraft, with Betteridge going on to launch his rival version of the band before re-joining the official Black Lace.
+In 1991, Betteridge was replaced by Rob Hopcraft.